Zero impact expedition 2025 - sustainable slow travel

 Then I went north again:

-hitchhiking to Bolivia, biking across the Salar de Uyuni, entering the Amazon on a survival-style trip with a friend and indigenous companions, and eventually pushing toward the Darién Gap, using a series of night buses to cover distance efficiently when time and energy were running low.
+hitchhiking to Bolivia, biking across the Salar de Uyuni, entering the Amazon on a survival-style trip with a friend and indigenous companions, and eventually pushing toward the Darién Gap in between Colombia and Panama, using a series of night buses to cover distance efficiently when time and energy were running low.

 5. Alaska, System Limits, and the Flight That Put Things in Perspective

-I hitchhiked from Cancún to Tijuana, entered the United States, and was picked up by friends in an RV to attend Burning Man.
-After the festival, I couchsurfed in Lake Tahoe and San Francisco, climbed in Yosemite (a lifelong dream), and traveled north by Amtrak.
+I hitchhiked from Cancún to Tijuana very adventurous, entered the United States, and was picked up by friends in an RV to attend Burning Man.
+After the festival, I couchsurfed in Lake Tahoe and San Francisco, climbed in Yosemite (a lifelong dream), and traveled north by Amtrak train (also a lifelong dream).

-A road trip through the US and Canada to Alaska followed, sleeping in the car, roadside pullouts, and open campsites.
-In Alaska, I volunteered at a non-profit husky kennel, living off grid in my own cabin without electricity.
+A road trip through the US and Canada to Alaska with a good friend followed, sleeping in the car, roadside pullouts, and open campsites.
+In Alaska, I volunteered at a non-profit husky kennel, living off grid in my own cabin without electricity for almost 2 months.

 The plan was to cross the Pacific by sailboat in early 2026 and, before that, to film a once-in-a-lifetime documentary with the Rarámuri indigenous communities of northern Mexico.